 This would be known as a vertical flue and brickwork will also be required where an older square flue was removed., if this is the case and there are excessive costs, then you could spread the cost with boilers on finance.

-An access tower or scaffolding can also be necessary when working at height and as such can be costing between £50 and £100 per day., plus if you have moved your boiler you may be looking at extra copper piping costs.
+An access tower or scaffolding can also be necessary when working at height and as such can be costing between £50 and £100 per day, plus if you have moved or you are replacing a boiler you may be looking at extra copper piping costs.

 Cost of horizontal flue

 A standard horizontal flue costs £80-£150 just for the unit itself when you buy a Boiler Central, all horizontal flue prices are included.
 This also includes the flue installation costs too.